top of page

 Demographic trends point towards further stress on healthcare.

-One of the biggest challenges that Orkney faces is due to its geography.
+One of the biggest challenges that Orkney faces is due to its location.
 While the islands are connected by both several minor airports and a fairly sophisticated ferry service network, travelling between islands and to the Scottish mainland is by no means easy.
 Cancellations are a frequent occurrence, particularly in the winter months when the storms are much more common.
 This is particularly challenging for vulnerable people with any kind of impairment, be that physical or mental.
 Likewise, it is often these people who have to travel the most, as there are less provisions on the islands for specialist healthcare, requiring patients to either seek online consultations or make the long journey to the Scottish mainland and beyond.

 The Orkney isles have become a hotspot for Multiple Sclerosis.
 Diagnosis’ here are more frequent than anywhere else in the world.
 Despite this the only specialised healthcare provisions come from the Orkney MS Society, a charity providing essential support but lacking the infrastructure to make a more significant impact to the lives of patients.
 As the disease develops, making the journey to reach treatment becomes significantly more difficult, as mobility capabilities regress and the necessary frequency of such trips increases.
 Living on the remote islands becomes an ever-increasing challenge.